-For K-PREP, each grade has one test booklet that contains all content areas assessed at that grade.
-For example, third grade test booklet contains Reading and Mathematics only, but the fourth grade test booklet contains Reading, Mathematics, Science, and Language Mechanics.
-Table 2.12 shows the content areas and order of appearance in the test booklet by grade.
-Note: Science for grades 4 and 7 and On Demand Writing (ODW) for grades 6 and 10 are included for historical reference.
+For K-PREP, each grade has one test booklet that contains all content areas assessed at that grade (except for Science).
+For example, third grade test booklet contains Reading and Mathematics only, but the fifth grade test booklet contains Reading, Mathematics, Socials Studies, and Writing.
+Table 2.13 shows the content areas and order of appearance in the test booklet by grade.
+In 2018, the Science assessment was administered in a separate test booklet.

-Table 2.12 K-PREP Test Booklet by Grade
+Table 2.13 K-PREP Test Booklet by Grade